adelaanghel/hello-python/README.md

 ## CloudFoundry Files
 **Manifest.yml**
---used to tell CF what container it needs to build.
-Most importantly, you will need to specify the buildpack (as you have already done).--
+- used to tell CF what container it needs to build.
+Most importantly, you will need to specify the buildpack (as you have already done)

 **Procfile**
---used to declare required runtime processes, called process types, for your web app.
-Process managers in a server use the process types to run and manage the workload.--
+- used to declare required runtime processes, called process types, for your web app.
+Process managers in a server use the process types to run and manage the workload

 **requirements.txt**
---contains the required Python packages--
+- contains the required Python packages

 **hello.py**
---Python script that contains a flask rest service.--
+- Python script that contains a flask rest service